GEOG1103 Geographies of a Global City

 - Level 1 elective

 The unit is designed to encourage reflective thinking and participatory activity on behalf of all students.
-Through a strong and consistent process of using examples and case studies to illustrate and amplify issues, coupled with a high priority on fieldwork and out of class activities, this pedagogical approach to active learning will achieve the learning outcomes whilst also providing a high quality learning experience for all student backgrounds.
+Through a strong and consistent process of using examples and case studies to illustrate and amplify issues, coupled with a high priority on fieldwork and out of class activities, this pedagogical approach to active learning achieves the learning outcomes while also providing a high quality learning experience for all student backgrounds.

-- Students are able to (1) gain knowledge of core concepts in geography, planning, sustainability and environmental sciences and apply them to the development of culturally and globally diverse urban environments; (2) gain knowledge of the interaction between society and landscape resulting in the contemporary form and functions of cities at the global scale; (3) gain experience in leadership and teamwork through group work focusing on the sustainable development and usage of urban areas; and (4) debate and report on options for managing specific problems in globally and culturally diverse urban environments.
+- Students are able to (1) demonstrate mastery of core concepts in geography, planning, sustainability and environmental sciences; (2) analyse the interaction between society and landscape resulting in the contemporary form and functions of cities at the global scale; (3) demonstrate leadership and teamwork through group work focusing on the sustainable development and usage of urban areas; and (4) synthesise, debate and report on options for managing specific problems in globally and culturally diverse urban environments.

-- Typically this unit is assessed in the following ways: (1) four assignments relating to the tutorial program, each worth 15 per cent and (2) field work report.
+- Typically this unit is assessed in the following ways: (1) quizzes; (2) essay; and (3) fieldwork group asssessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Contact hours

 - lectures: 2 hour per week from week 1 to 8; Practical Classes: 2 hours per week from week 2 to 12; field work: 8 hours on week 8